HB712 (2025) Compare Changes

 VI.
 "Margin" means the healthy tissue removed around malignant tissue to ensure that all malignancy has been removed, and any additional tissue as recommended by relevant medical guidelines.

 VI.
-"Transgender chest surgery" means surgery to remove the breasts of a biologic female through mastectomy or to increase the size of breasts of a biologic male through augmentation mammaplasty.
+"Transgender chest surgery" means surgery to remove the breasts of a biological female through mastectomy or to increase the size of breasts of a biological male through augmentation mammaplasty, only in such cases where there is no medical diagnosis recommending such surgery to remove the breasts or increase the size of breasts.

 329:53 Prohibitions and Enforcement.